Simulating neutrino echoes induced by secret neutrino interactions: Results

-As the first example, we consider the propagation of neutrinos with an optical depth of $\tau_\nu\ll 1$, corresponding to the optically-thin limit.
+As the first example, we consider the propagation of neutrinos with an optical depth of $\tau_\nu\ll 1$, corresponding to the optically thin limit.
 In this regime, neutrinos are unlikely to scatter more than once and only a fraction $\tau_\nu$ of all neutrino events will experience a scattering.

 Analytically, the time delay $t$ follows, to a good approximation, the distribution,